 In these unfortunate industry system failures, the auditors missed the use of substituted contaminated product washing and cooling equipment, poor technical assumptions, and erroneous validation and verification data.
 It is difficult to always identify where these unidentified and unrecognizable hazard/risk/threat gaps may latently linger, unaddressed, in a food safety or food defense (and EMA) plan unless a well-structured hazard/risk/threat assessment is performed.

 The way in which FSMA rules are written has strengthened the expectations and requirement that the hazard/vulnerability/threat and control/mitigation identification will be more comprehensive than in the past.
-These assignments must now be thoroughly deliberated by the facility Food Safety and Food Defense Teams, and decisions to include (or not to include) a hazard/risk/threat/mitigation must now be formally justified and a part of the written facility all food protection plans.
+These assignments must now be thoroughly deliberated by the facility Food Safety and Food Defense Teams.
+Decisions to include (or not to include) a hazard/risk/threat/mitigation must now be formally justified and a part of the written facility all-hazard food protection plans.
 This will go far to help ensure that expert food defense-qualified individuals have enough education, experience, recognition, and training for any facility vulnerability assessments that will be performed to support the specific activities within a Food Defense Plan.

 An Outside Eye

 If your facility is relying solely on a food defense or GFSI-style certification program owners approach to perform this assessment activity, I would again caution management not to rely upon an audit list alone.
-Instead invite in other outside competent individuals, not familiar to your operational activities, to assist in this activity involving FDA IA Rule compliance performed through a thorough assessment.
+Instead, invite other outside competent individuals, not familiar with your facility and operational activities, to assist in an assessment activity.

 When I performed food defense and food fraud facility vulnerability assessments, I heard facility employees who were shadowing me during my visit say numerous times, “I never noticed that” or “We don’t have a procedure for that.”
 During one food defense and food fraud vulnerability assessment walk-through, a manager said that “it never occurred to me that our raw packaging and packaging waste materials could be used to counterfeit our products.”